Forbidden Planet (retail chain)

 Forbidden Planet is the trading name of three separate businesses with online and retail bookstores selling science fiction, fantasy and popular culture products.
-They can all trace their history to a store opened in London in 1978 named after the 1956 feature film of the same name.
-Specialising in movie and television merchandise, the shops sell comic books, graphic novels, fantasy and horror, manga, DVDs, video games, and a wide variety of toys, clothing, and other collectible merchandise.
+The original store was opened in London in 1978 named after the 1956 feature film of the same name.
+Specialising in film and television merchandise, the shops sell comic books, graphic novels, fantasy and horror, manga, DVDs, video games, and a wide variety of co-branded edition/collector's items, promotional apparel and merchandise and collector's items.